Easy Montessori Sensory Activities for 8 Month Olds

 8-month-old babies are eating more and more solid foods.
 Introducing new foods is a great way to try new textures and even temperatures!
 Offering different flavors and a variety of foods will give you an easy way to give your baby a sensorial experience while also providing some more nutrition for them.

 A great way to work on language development is by talking about what you are doing to your baby as you are doing it.
 You may be surprised at how they are already able to participate and respond to you in small ways.
 I found that when I was wiping the boys down from their high chairs after a meal, I would always start with their hands.
-I would lightly tap on one hand and say, “Can I wipe this hand please?”
-To my surprise, they now will reach their hand out onto the washcloth!
+I would lightly tap on one hand and say, “Can I wipe this hand, please?”
+To my surprise, they will now reach their hand out onto the washcloth!
 Their cognitive development has come so far in just a few short months, pretty amazing!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.